lnacquaroli/SavitzkyGolay.jl/README.md

 savitzky_golay(y::AbstractVector, window_size::Int, order::Int; deriv::Int=0, rate::Real=1.0)
 ```

+# ADD SOME DESCRIPTION OF THE ARGUMENTS HERE

 where `y` is the data vector with noise, and `window_size`, `order`, `deriv` and `rate` are options for the Savitzky-Golay filter.
 Notice that `y`, `window_size` and `order` are mandatory arguments to input, while `deriv=0` and `rate=1.0` by default.

 ## Examples